-Nutrition CAN affect inflammation in your feet, and your body in general!
+Nutrition CAN affect inflammation in your feet and your body in general!
 Certain foods CAN increase chemicals in your body that cause tissue inflammation.
 This inflammation can appear as Achilles tendonitis or plantar fasciitis in your foot.
-It’s important to be aware of the food types that can elevate the inflammation in your body to avoid unnecessary prolonged inflammation.
+It’s important to be aware of the food types that can elevate the inflammation in your body to avoid unnecessarily prolonged inflammation.

 2. Common Cooking Oils: Safflower, soy, sunflower, corn, and cottonseed.
 These oils promote inflammation and are made with cheaper ingredients.

 3. Trans Fats: Trans fats increase bad cholesterol, promote inflammation, obesity, and resistance to insulin.
 They are in fried foods, fast foods, commercially baked goods, such as peanut butter, and items prepared with partially hydrogenated oil, margarine, and vegetable oil.

 4. Dairy: While kefir and some yogurts are acceptable, dairy is hard on the body.
 Milk is a common allergen that can trigger inflammation, stomach problems, skin rashes, hives and even breathing difficulties.
 Foods with hidden dairy content include breads, cookies, crackers, cakes, cream sauces, and boxed cereals.